zyddnys/manga-image-translator/README_CN.md

---unclip-ratio UNCLIP_RATIO                  How much to extend text skeleton to form bounding box --box-threshold BOX_THRESHOLD                Threshold for bbox generation --text-threshold TEXT_THRESHOLD              Threshold for text detection --inpainting-size INPAINTING_SIZE            Size of image used for inpainting (too large will
+--unclip-ratio UNCLIP_RATIO                  How much to extend text skeleton to form bounding box --box-threshold BOX_THRESHOLD                Threshold for bbox generation --text-threshold TEXT_THRESHOLD              Threshold for text detection --min-text-length MIN_TEXT_LENGTH            Minimum text length of a text region --inpainting-size INPAINTING_SIZE            Size of image used for inpainting (too large will
                                              result in OOM)
 --colorization-size COLORIZATION_SIZE        Size of image used for colorization.
 Set to -1 to use
                                              full image size
+--denoise-sigma DENOISE_SIGMA                Used by colorizer and affects color strength, range
+                                             from 0 to 255 (default 30). -1 turns it off.
 --font-size FONT_SIZE                        Use fixed font size for rendering --font-size-offset FONT_SIZE_OFFSET          Offset font size by a given amount, positive number
                                              increase font size and vice versa